 At the airport

-In order to facilitate the checks it is mandatory:
+In order to facilitate the security checks it is mandatory:

-• Provide safety controls to all liquids transported as hand luggage so that they are examined;
+• present all liquids carried as hand baggage to the security checkpoints so that they can be examined;

 • remove jacket and overcoat; they will be subjected to inspection separately;

-• Take out handheld laptops and other large and large electrical and electronic devices: they will be inspected separately from hand luggage.
+• remove laptop, computers and other large electrical and electronic devices from hand luggage: they will be inspected separately from hand luggage.

-Geasar asks to all Passengers to collaborate with security officers and airport personnel.
+Geasar asks to all Passengers to collaborate with security officers and airport staff.

-This document was developed on the basis of the "New EU Security Rules at Airports", prepared by the European Commission, the European Airlines Association and the International Airport Association.
-Its content is informative and summarizes the main elements contained in EU legislation; Any legal action or complaint must therefore be based solely on the actual text of the law (Reg.
-CE 1546/2006 del 4 ottobre 2006).
+This document was developed on the basis of the information "New EU Security Rules at Airports - A Brief guide to help you", prepared by the European Commission, the Association of European Airlines and the International Association of Airports.
+Its content is informative and summarizes the main elements contained in the EU legislation; any legal action or complaint, therefore, must be based on the actual text of the law (EC Reg.
+1546/2006 of 4 October 2006).